 The review of the Adjudicating Panel is final.
 No petitions for additional review are allowed.

-15.4 Finalists Phase
+15.4 Regional Winners Phase

 The review of the Adjudicating Panel is final.
 No petitions for additional review are allowed.

-The Earth Foundation reserves the right to disqualify and (delete: or) ban from future participation in The Earth Prize competition any Participant, Team, Mentor, or Supervisor who fails to comply with The Earth Prize Code of Conduct.
-The Earth Foundation also reserves the right to disqualify and (delete: or) ban from future participation in The Earth Prize competition any Participant, Team, Mentor, or Supervisor on any other grounds and without prior notice.
+The Earth Foundation reserves the right to disqualify and ban from future participation in The Earth Prize competition any Participant, Team, Mentor, or Supervisor who fails to comply with The Earth Prize Code of Conduct.
+The Earth Foundation also reserves the right to disqualify and ban from future participation in The Earth Prize competition any Participant, Team, Mentor, or Supervisor on any other grounds and without prior notice.
 The Earth Foundation also reserves the right to refuse the prize money to any individual, team, or school who will have been suspected of, or caught for, violations to The Earth Prize Code of Conduct or any of The Earth Prize Official Rules.

 17.1 Recognition and Marketing Rights